 Hennepin County has started mailing property valuation notices.
 Residents should receive notices between now and mid-April.
 If you would like to discuss your notice with the Hennepin County Assessor, please call the county at 952.249.4640.
-If you are not satisfied after your discussion, you may appeal your valuation notice at the Open Book meeting, Monday, May 5, 5-7 pm, at Shorewood City Hall.
-Anyone unable to attend the meeting on May 5 may retain their right to proceed to the County Board meeting in June.
+If you are not satisfied after your discussion, you may appeal your valuation notice at the Open Book meeting, Monday, May 4, 5-7 pm, at Shorewood City Hall.
+Anyone unable to attend the meeting on May 4 may retain their right to proceed to the County Board meeting in June.
 You must file to attend this meeting with the State Tax Court by April 30.
-Instructions are printed on your valuation notice, or contact the County Assessor.
+Instructions are printed on your valuation notice or see the Hennepin County website.

 The City of Shorewood contracts with Hennepin County Assessor's Office for establishing the market value and determining classification (use) of property located within the city.
 Also, the Assessor's Office maintains the city's property database and is the primary source of property information for city and community use.

 Homeowners can print a homestead application off the Hennepin County web site.
 Under Search enter "homestead".
 Print the homestead application.
 Then complete the form and attach a copy of your Deed and Legal Description and bring to Shorewood City Hall or mail it to: